DecisionsDev/odm-docker-kubernetes/authentication/Keycloak/README.md

 Log in the Business Console as John Doe (`johndoe@mynicecompany.com` / `johndoe`).

-Import the [Loan Validation Decision Service project](https://github.com/DecisionsDev/odm-for-container-getting-started/blob/master/Loan%20Validation%20Service.zip) if it is not already there.
+Import the Decision Service named [Loan Validation Service](https://github.com/DecisionsDev/odm-for-container-getting-started/blob/master/Loan%20Validation%20Service.zip) if it is not already there.

 ![Import project](images/import_project.png)